 Or.
 Rev. Stat. § 743A.190(1) and (2).
-"Pervasive developmental disorder," defined in subsection addition, subsection (3) defines "medically necessary" as "in accordance with the definition of medical necessity that is specified in the policy, certificate or contract for the health benefit plan and that applies uniformly to all covered services under the health benefit plan," and "rehabilitation services" as "physical therapy, occupational therapy or speech therapy services to restore or improve function."
+"Pervasive developmental disorder," defined in subsection (3) of the statute, includes "autism spectrum disorder."
+Or.
+Rev. Stat. § 743A.190(3)(b).
+In addition, subsection (3) defines "medically necessary" as "in accordance with the definition of medical necessity that is specified in the policy, certificate or contract for the health benefit plan and that applies uniformly to all covered services under the health benefit plan," and "rehabilitation services" as "physical therapy, occupational therapy or speech therapy services to restore or improve function."
 Or.
 Rev. Stat. § 743A.190(3)(a), (c).